amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 MegaAGS for Minimig-AGA_MiSTer
 ==============================

-NB!
-The 2020.07.01 release includes a new custom kickstart ROM and makes use of the new shared folder functionality for game saves.
+Important notice: Since 2020.07.01 releases include a new custom made kickstart ROM and makes use of the new shared folder functionality for game data backups.
 If upgrading from an earlier release it is recommended to remove all old files before upgrading.

-Also, make sure you run the latest MiSTer main and Minimig core.
+Also, always make sure you run the latest MiSTer main and Minimig core.

 Setup:
 ------